brillout/wildcard-api/readme.md

    };
    ~~~

-3. You can now "call" your enpdoint functions in the browser
+3. You can now "call" your enpdoint functions in the browser.
-   at `require('wildcard-api/client').endpoints`.

    ~~~js
    // Browser